 - Ohio

-- The average price of registration is 9 dollars to 36 dollars.
-It depends on the duration of your registration.
+- The average registration price is 20 to 25 dollars, depending on the duration of your registration.

 - All canoes must be registered.

-- The validity of canoe registration is a maximum of 3 years.
-You have to renew your registration after it expires.
+- Canoe registration is valid for a maximum of 3 years.
+You must renew your registration after it expires.

 5. Name Of The State